 Photo by dougbelshaw via Creative Commons

 Recently I wrote about the importance of having – and working toward – a dream.
-But in a life filled with small children, a home to keep running and a marriage to invest in, where does a mama find time to work on a dream?
-Don’t despair, there is always time when something is really important to you.
+But in a life filled with small children, a home to keep running and a relationship to invest in, where does a mama find time to work on a dream?
+Don’t despair, you can always make time when something is really important to you.
 Here are a few ways I found some time last year to get to my goal of launching this blog.

 1. I scheduled it.

 Scheduling time to work toward an important goal is essential.
 When you write your dream-building time into your calendar you are making a commitment both to yourself and to your dream.
 When those hours are blocked off on your calendar and a conflict arises, it is so much easier to say, “I’m sorry, I’m already scheduled then.”
 Because you are.

 Can you find one or two hours you can hold sacred each week?
 It should be a time that you can keep fairly consistent week to week.
 If you have small children, see the next tip.

 Writing a check to someone else to care for my child so I can go work is very motivating.
 I’m far less tempted to “just see what’s on Facebook” when I know how much I’m paying for my hour of screen time.
 I used those focused hours for tasks that needed my full, focused attention: Writing, solving tech issues, and reading up on new skills.
 This is my scheduled work time each week.

 Can you afford a couple of hours of childcare each week for your small children?
 Hiring a mother’s helper to entertain kids while you work in a different room or trading childcare with another mom are affordable ways to find that space, too.